Updated: May 10

 The transition from work to retirement is for many people, an unexpectedly difficult transition.
 Why?
 Because you have probably been looking forward to retirement for some time, but when the time comes you find the adjustment far more difficult than you expected.
 There are many reasons for this but that is the subject for another blog post.

-If you would like to discuss with me how I can help you with your transition to retirement or any other transition contact me via my website or send me a message here.
+If you would like to have a chat about how I can help you with your transition to retirement or career change contact me here to book a complimentary call.
 You might also be interested in a 90 minute Power Career Coaching Package to help you with your transition.
 You will find details here

 You might also like to read my blog posts on retirement here.